dennisppaul/umfeld-arduino/README.md

 ## Quickstart

+### 0. Prepare

+- on Windows install [MSYS2](https://www.msys2.org/) and open `MSYS2 UCRT64` console
+- on Linux open a console and run `sudo apt install -y git curl`
+- on macOS

 ### 1. Install Dependencies

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/dennisppaul/umfeld/refs/heads/main/install.sh)"
 ```

-this script installs all required packages on macOS, Linux, or Windows MSYS2 UCRT64 ( in `MSYS2 UCRT64`. you might need to install `curl` first for the command above to work; see system specific notes below ).
+this script installs all required packages on macOS, Linux ( including Raspberry PI OS ), or Windows ( MSYS2 UCRT64 ).

+⚠️⚠️⚠️ IMPORTANT ⚠️⚠️⚠️ on Windows ( MSYS2 UCRT64 ) the console might close when running the script above. this is expected behavior ( and part of the self-update process ). just run the script once again and it should be fine ...

 ### 2. Download Umfeld + Examples